FinchMF/Classification_Models/README.md

 Run_Model takes in a dataframe, a set of features, loads a model and a number of classifiers respective to the dataframe and outputs the model's accuracy score, a classification report, confusion matrix and a list of the model's classification results.

-### An Example of Evaluating Support Vector Classifier with Find_Model function.
+### An Example of Evaluating a Support Vector Classifier with Find_Model function.

 The intial output of Linear SVC with 14 classifiers.
 ![SVC](/Volumes/S190813/Coding/flatiron/Classification_Models/Classification_Models/graphs/SVC_14_non_optimized.png)